walter74ucla/GA-WebDev-Connected-Classroom-course-intro/bash-profile.md

 ##### Adding Aliases

 - At the **end** of your `.bash_profile` file, you may add an alias.
 You'll need the exact path of your apps to do so.
-- You can add an alias by assigning a _command_ like so: `alias ws='open -a /Applications/Atom.app'` (Note yours may be different make sure you are printing your workind directory to get the correct file path)
+- You can add an alias by assigning a _command_ like so: `alias ws='open -a /Applications/Atom.app'` (Note yours may be different make sure you are printing your workind directory to get the correct file path, ex2 `# alias subl='open -a "Sublime Text"'`, Note if you have spaces in your application name use double quotes to wrap the space, pay close attention to the ex2, look at the different types of quotations.)
 - Here are the aliases you should use for each app:
   * `subl` for Sublime Text
-  * `safari` for Safari
+  * `atom` for Atom
   * `chrome` for Chrome

 ##### Testing